rmans/Nexus/src/nexus/docs/readmes/API_REFERENCE.md

 ## Configuration

-Nexus uses a **fixed hybrid configuration system** with full API compatibility and performance optimization:
+Nexus uses a **hybrid configuration system** with full API compatibility and performance optimization:

 ### Configuration Priority (Highest to Lowest)